Spotted sandpiper: Predators

 The main predators of spotted sandpipers include raptors, mustelids, mice, and gulls.
 Most of these predators target the sandpipers' chicks and eggs.

 Conservation status

 Although there has been some decline in the population of spotted sandpipers, their conservation status is currently of least concern.
-However, the decrease of spotted sandpipers is not projected to slow or stop in the future.
+However, the decrease in the population of spotted sandpipers is not projected to slow or stop in the future.
 The destruction of their natural habitats due to increasing wildfires causes problems for breeding and raising offspring.
 Additionally, the gradual increase in temperatures poses a problem for newborn sandpipers.

 Etymology

 The word Actitis comes from the Greek word for "coast-dweller", while the word macularius comes from the Latin word for "spotted".